prethink/Cs2Telegram/README.md

 - View players info and actions *(Only for admins)
 - Send server command *(Only for admins)
 - Send server message *(Only for admins)
+- Notify admin if player connected to server (setting NotifyAdminOnConnectUser in Cs2Telegram.json)
+- Create Custom menu
+- Player can send a message to the administrators of the server on Telegram.

 ### Bot Commands: